ibm-cloud-docs/hpc-ibm-spectrumlsf/cloud-logs.md

 * `observability_enable_platform_logs`: Setting this value as "true" creates a tenant in the same region in which the {{site.data.keyword.logs_full}} instance is provisioned to enable platform logs for that region.

-  Run the following command, to check if the platform logs are enabled for your specified region:
+  Run the following command to check if the platform logs are enabled for your specified region:

     ```
     curl -X GET "[https://management.us-east.logs-router.cloud.ibm.com:443/v1/tenants](https://management.us-east.logs-router.cloud.ibm.com/v1/tenants)" \